What do you feel after you put yourself out there to minister to others? Many people struggle with self-doubt or self-criticism.

-This prayer for pastors is for all men and women who minister to others, whether by preaching, teaching, counseling, or serving in another way.
+This prayer is to strengthen you in your ministry of preaching, leading, teaching, counseling, soul friendship, or serving in another way.
 It’s a medley of Scriptures to prevent stress overload and beat burnout.
 Renewing our minds in this prayer trains and empowers us to minister to others out of our abiding in Christ.
-God’s Word to pastors and ministry leaders will not fail!
+God’s Word to us as pastors and ministry leaders will not fail!

 The Smile of the Father: A Prayer for Pastors

 The smile of the Father shines on me – I am approved of; [i]

 I have the mind of Christ – I have important things to say; [ii]